First Lady Melania Trump Was A No-Show At The Unveiling Of The White House Christmas Decor

 “The choice of red is an extension of the pales, or stripes found in the presidential seal designed by our Founding Fathers.
 It is a symbol of valor and bravery.”

-But in leaving the interpretation to the press and to social media, many had a different take on what are being called “blood red trees,” calling it the “hallway of Yuletide murders,” “the avenue of blood red trees” and ominous.
+But in leaving the interpretation to the press and to social media, many had a different take on what is being called “blood red trees,” calling it the “hallway of Yuletide murders,” “the avenue of blood red trees” and ominous.

 The Red Room’s theme was “Be Best,” Melania’s anti-bullying campaign, with “Be Best” tree ornaments and wreaths made of pencils with the same logo.